Everyone wants to know how to make Italian Meatballs and this recipe is delicious, simple and sure to become a family favorite.

 - 1 pound ground veal

-- Marinara sauce, I use either San Marzano Vodka Sauce or Schiavone's Marinar Sauce
+- Marinara sauce I use either San Marzano Vodka Sauce or Schiavone's Marinara Sauce

-- Once you have a nice mix, form into 2" balls, layout on baking sheets so that there is about 1" space in between your meatballs.
+- For into 2"-3" balls and layout on baking sheets so that there is about 1" space in between your meatballs.

 - Place baking sheets in oven and bake for 30 minutes.

-- You can serve on plate topped with marinara.
-On top of your favorite pasta and marinara.
+- You can serve on plate topped with marinara, pasta optional

 You might also like: